yoid2000/alc_attacks/alc_attacks/best_row_match/README.md

 `brm_attack.py` creates a directory `results` under `attack_diretory`. `results` contains these files:

 * `summary_raw.csv`: This contains the results of every individual prediction, both baseline and attack.
-* `summary_secret.csv`: This contains a row for every secret (unknown) attribute being predicted.
-It gives the precision for all predictions for both baseline and attack, and computes the ALC score.
+* `summary_secret.csv`: This contains data every secret (unknown) attribute being predicted.
+It gives the precision, recall, ALC score, and confidence intervals for a variety of different recall values.
 * `summary_secret_known.csv`: This contains a row for every combination of secret and known attributes.
-It gives the precision for all predictions for both baseline and attack, and computes the ALC score.
+It gives the precision, recall, ALC score, and confidence intervals for a variety of different recall values.
 * `summary.txt`: Gives a text summary of the results, included an anonymity grade ranging from VERY STRONG to VERY POOR.
 * `alc_plot.png`: A plot summarizing the ALC scores for each set of secret attributes.
 * `alc_plot_best.png`: A plot summarizing the ALC scores for the highest ALC score among a given set of secret attribute and known attributes.